alfredwesterveld/node-email-verification/README.md

 An email address needs to be encrypted to create an email verification token.
 In this example `alfredwesterveld@gmail.com` is getting encrypted using `KEY = 123`.
-This keys needs to be updated to create a different email verification token.
+This key needs to be updated to create a different(your) email verification token.

     // To create secret token for email adress. var email = require('email-verificationtoken');